gafsel/flutter_plugin_playlist/README.md

 # IMPORTANT

-First of all, I'd like to thank [codinronan](https://github.com/codinronan) for the exeptional work on the original plugin.
+First of all, I'd like to thank [codinronan](https://github.com/codinronan) for the exceptional work on the original plugin.
 It made my work with my apps a lot easier.

 This plugin is an adaptation of [cordova-plugin-playlist](https://github.com/Rolamix/cordova-plugin-playlist) to a Flutter plugin.
 The native source code and the documentation was based on it.